Venice:

 largely built of wood.

-The early history of glass-making in Burano embraces a vigorous rivalry
+The early history of glass-making in Murano embraces

-accompaniment to a visit to a glassmaker's is some time spent in the Museo
+to a visit to a glassmaker's is some time spent in the Museo Vetrario,

-Vetrario, where samples of work embrace 20 centuries of history, from
+where samples of work embrace 20 centuries of history, from funerary

-funerary urns from Zara and Altino, to Briati chandeliers in paste glass,
+urns from Zara and Altino, to Briati chandeliers in paste glass, to the

 But a visit to Murano does not end there,

-here that 'Romanesque' is a mediaeval style derived in part from Roman
+is a mediaeval style derived in part from Roman architecture, but not

 Like the mosaics of Saint Mark's, it is on a fine tesselated pavement.